MaliusArth/bif4-cge/README.md

 # Game description
 This game is a mix of Bubble Bobble and Scrabble.
-Every 5 seconds a new line of letters appears at the top of screen.
+Every 5 seconds a new line of letters appears at the top of the creen.
 The existing ones move down by one row.

 When the row reaches more than 11 rows, you lose.
 You also lose when you go below 0 points.